joseeden/All-Things-Terraform/README.md

 This repository contains all the Terraform projects that I've worked on and I'm currently working on.
 The goal is "terraforming" different deployments that includes:

-- Provisioning AWS resources
+- AWS resources
-- Provisioning Azure resources
+- Azure resources
-- Provisioning GCP resources
+- GCP resources
-- Amazon EKS clusters
 - Confluent Cloud resources
-- Terraform tied up with Ansible and Jenkins

-Before we begin, make sure to go through some of the pre-requisites that you need to install on your local machine.
+Make sure to go through some of the pre-requisites below.

 ## Pre-requisites